nprapps/newscast.js/README.md

 grunt jshint
 ```

-Uniminifiedd source can be regenerated with:
+Uniminified source can be regenerated with:

 ```
 grunt concat